-4. Provide an analysis of the workforce development activities (including education and training) in the local area, including an analysis of the strengths and weaknesses of such services, and the capacity to provide such services to address the identified education and skill needs of the workforce and the employment needs of employers in the local area.
+4. Provide an analysis of the workforce development activities (including education and training) in the local area.
+Include an analysis of the strengths and weaknesses of such services.
+Evaluate the capacity of the available services within the local area to address the education and skill needs of the workforce (as identified in Section I, Question 3 of the Regional or Local Plan), including individuals with barriers to employment, and the employment needs of employers in the local area (as identified in Section I, Question I, Question I).

 EMI is the state-certified Workforce Development Board (WDB) serving Milwaukee County, also referred to as WDA 2.
-EMI invests and leverages federal, state and local funding to serve and connect unemployed, under-employed and incumbent workers to businesses and industry.
+EMI's mission is to build a strong workforce development system by planning, coordinating, convening, collaborating and monitoring workforce initiatives with businesses, partners and community stakeholders at the local, regional and state level to ensure a skilled and productive workforce for the 21st Century.